 Application has been made to list Notes (other than PR Exempt Instruments) issued under the Programme on the Official List and to admit them to trading on the Market.
-In the case of PR Exempt Instruments, the relevant Notes will not be listed and/or admitted to trading on the Market or any other Regulated Market, and the applicable Pricing Supplement will state whether or not the relevant Notes will be listed and/or admitted to trading on an unregulated market.
+In the case of PR Exempt Instruments, the relevant Notes will not be listed and/or admitted to trading on the Market, and the applicable Pricing Supplement will state whether or not the relevant Notes will be listed and/or admitted to trading on an unregulated market.